 13 Karnataka students return to New Delhi from Kashmir

-Thirteen students from Karnataka, studying at Sher-e-Kashmir University of Agricultural Sciences and Technology in Srinagar, have returned safely to...
+Bengaluru: Thirteen students from Karnataka, studying at Sher-e-Kashmir University of Agricultural Sciences and Technology in Srinagar, have returned...

 As per an official statement, the students’ movement was facilitated by the Ministry of Steel and Heavy Industries under the close supervision of Union Minister H.D.
 Kumaraswamy.